 Grant Detail Supports new farmers in Nouvelle-Aquitaine by providing necessary resources and guidance to establish their agricultural ventures.
 Recipients (project leaders) need to be established as a farmer or a farm manager for less than 3 years.
 It is also required to have a financing plan including a bank loan greater than or equal to the amount of the interest-free (honorary) loan.
 A personal contribution from the project leader which can be valued in kind (land included) and/or in cash can also be included.
-A wide range of farm business items can be funded including: shares, equipment, land, livestock, buildings, laboratory, cash flow requirements, etc. Duration Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et-emploi/installation-pret-dhonneur-initiative-nouvelle-aquitaine Ongoing; applications can be submitted at any time.
-Origonia, applications can be submitted at any time.
+A wide range of farm business items can be funded including: shares, equipment, land, livestock, buildings, laboratory, cash flow requirements, etc. Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et-emploi/installation-pret-dhonneur-initiative-nouvelle-aquitaine Duration Ongoing; applications can be submitted at any time.
 Latest/ Update Implications Given the wide range of items that can be funded, there is potential for NZ companies supplying equipment to newly established farms to indirectly benefit from this loan.
 Companies that offer agricultural training, consulting services, or innovative technologies can engage with young farmers looking for resources and support to establish their farms.